Handbook

 Visa application fees

 When applying for your visa, you should check if a tuberculosis (TB) test is required for your visa application.
 If you are required to complete a TB test, you will be charged a fee for this.
-However, the CSC will reimburse the cost of the test (at a pre-determined rate) once you have arrived in the UK and provide a copy of your TB certificate.
-Please note that we require the certificate and not the receipt to arrange reimbursement.
+The CSC will provide a contribution to the costs of this test which will be paid in one of your quarterly stipend payments.

-If you are applying for a visa, in most cases you will be applying for a Student visa and your application fee will be waived as well as the Immigration Health Surcharge (IHS).
+If you are applying for a Student visa, your application fee and Immigration Health Surcharge (IHS) will be paid by the FCDO.
 If you are charged for your visa or IHS application, you should query this immediately with the visa application centre and inform the CSC.
 Please do not make any payments for your visa as this will not be reimbursed by the CSC.

 If you are planning to apply for a Student visa from inside the UK, you must seek guidance from your Programme Officer in advance of your visa application.